Chadius/Torrin-TBS/docs/adr/2024-03-17-move-hardcoded-into-files.md

 resources on their servers and only uploads when requested.

 That's the platform's prerogative.
 I could always offer an offline solution and let people run it in their browsers.

+Steam doesn't run online, so it would give people the executable and all the information.